NicoDerp/BlueberryOS/README.md

 Big thanks to [wiki.osdev.org](wiki.osdev.org) for their wiki and forums.

+This project uses a slighly modified version of the [tinf](https://github.com/jibsen/tinf) library for decompressing the initrd.

 Use BlueberryOS at our own risk.
 I'm not responsible for any damages or other things that can happen by using my operating system.
 This is very in-development and just a hobby-project.